1977–78 Aston Villa F.C. season

-The 1977–78 English football season was Aston Villa's 78th in the Football League and their third consecutive season in the top division.
+The 1977–78 English football season was Aston Villa's 2nd season in Europe and 79th season in the Football League, their third consecutive season in the top division.

 Villa reached the quarter-final of the UEFA Cup where they went out 4–3 on aggregate against Barcelona.
 In the domestic league, however, they struggled, and Saunders started rebuilding the team.

 There were debut appearances for Jimmy Rimmer (229), Ken McNaught, John Gregory, Tommy Craig, David Evans and Allan Evans.

-Diary of the season

-17 April 1978: Newcastle United lose at Aston Villa and are relegated to the Second Division.

-2 May 1978: Wolverhampton Wanderers beat Aston Villa 3–1 to stay in the First Division at West Ham United's expense.

 Villa lost both games in the Second City derby.

+UEFA Cup

+Aston Villa qualifiled following their 4th place finish in the previous season.